Skip to main content Skip to navigation

 By the start of the 1940s though, science fiction was already looking to place stories of the second moon on a more robustly scientific basis.
 A detailed popular science article on the question, written by well-known science communicator Willy Ley, appeared in Astounding magazine in October 1939, and similar factual articles were printed in other magazines into the 60s and 70s.
 Stories from this point onwards generally had to be more creative in explaining how their second moons had escaped previous observation.

-Another creative approach to this theme can be found in our second narrative named The Second Satellite, this time by Martin Pearson (aka Donald A Wollheim) and appearing in Future magazine in 1943.
+Another creative approach to this theme can be found in our second narrative named The Second Satellite, this time by Martin Pearson (aka Donald A. Wollheim) and appearing in Future magazine in 1943.
 In this story, an eccentric millionaire’s will leaves money to the first man to set foot on another world.
-A Michigan garage mechanic and amateur astronomer, Sanders Mikkelsen, suggests that an asteroid, captured into temporary inspiral orbit around Earth, would qualify and locates a 10 mile wide body in a temporary orbit that’s about to become a meteor (reminiscent of the 1913 Procession).
-Persuading a businessman to back him in his bid for the fortune, he launches and - in a slightly less plausible twist - he finds traces of an ancient civilisation disintegrating around him as the asteroid plunges into the atmosphere and turns into a fireball.
+A Michigan garage mechanic and amateur astronomer, Sanders Mikkelsen, suggests that an asteroid, captured into temporary inspiral orbit around Earth, would qualify.
+He locates a 10 mile wide body in a temporary orbit that’s about to enter the atmosphere, breaking up and become a meteor shower (reminiscent of the 1913 Procession).
+Persuading a businessman to back him in his bid for the fortune, Mikkelsen launches and - in a slightly less plausible turn of events - he finds traces of an ancient civilisation disintegrating around him as the asteroid plunges into the atmosphere and turns into a fireball.
 There is another slightly odd twist in the (undoubtedly World War II-inspired) ending when the falling moonlet wipes out Japan during its war with China, leading to general rejoicing.

 Another first-man-in-space adventure, very much in the tradition of both Second Satellite tales, is Shipwreck in the Sky by Eando Binder (Fantastic Universe, 1954).
 Here military-trained pilot Dan Barstow is launched as the first man to travel into space.
 His mission takes a turn for the worse:

 Carrying the same optimistic air into the realm of children’s science fiction is the novel Tom Swift on the Phantom Satellite (Victor Appleton II, 1956).
 This series frequently describes artificial human-built satellites as little moons.
 However in this story, a new moonlet thirty miles in diameter comes zooming through space, apparently on a crash course with Earth, before settling into an orbit 50,000 miles from Earth (under the influence of benign aliens) and becoming tidally locked.
 Already equipped with the world’s best telescope and an anti-gravity drive from earlier adventures, the eponymous teenage inventor promptly comes up with an atmosphere-making machine and sets off to render Earth’s new moonlet habitable (and, perhaps more importantly, stop it being claimed by a hostile nation).
-Interestingly this is one of few such stories to actually seriously consider gravitational forces:
+It's interesting to note that this is one of few such stories to actually seriously consider the consequences of such a moon's gravitational forces:

 “Certainly it could be dangerous!” exclaimed the professor.
 “Tremendous forces may be unleashed - these high tides are only a sample!
 Even worse, a slight miscalculation could lead to a collision between the object and earth!”